gamechanger/dusty/README.md

 # Installation
-Currently the way to install Dusty is to run:
+Currently the recommended way to install dusty is to clone the dusty repository, create dusty binaries using our script, and place them in your `/usr/local/bin` folder.
+These commands should do that:
 ```
 git clone https://github.com/gamechanger/dusty.git
 cd dusty